ivanvgreiff/ddx-protocol/README.md

 # Decentralized Derivatives Exchange Protocol

-This work is no longer being continued.
-This repo is now ARCHIVED since DDX (Now: Derisking Derivatives & Exchanges) Protocol is pivoting into rate hedging.
+This work will be pivoting into (Now: Derisking Derivatives & Exchanges) for rate hedging.

 ---